pongells/collaborative-virtual-browser/readme.md

 Once open, the page DOM is extracted, modified and sent to the interested clients.
 Since we are using Socket.io for communication, users interested in a page join the Socket Room called `pageId`.

-Events on the client (click, edit, submit) are sent to the server, which replays them inside the virtual browser and sends the result back.
+Events on the client (click, change, submit) are sent to the server, which replays them inside the virtual browser and then sends the result back.

 You can see it as a remote desktop kind of application, but with js and html pages.

 ##Note
 Disable logging if it gets slow.
 I am printing a shitload of stuff.
 Each time a page changes or it finishes loading resources, the whole page is sent to the registered clients.

+A batter way to do this would be to use MutationObserver (or some other trick) and only send updates instead of the whole document.

 ## Tools